-Meteora Dynamic Vaults allow users and integrated protocols to deposit and/or withdraw assets from the vault program any time.
-Deposited assets are distributed to various lending protocols like Solend & Tulip, with maximum allocation based on a combination of yield percentages and risk mitigation strategies around protocol audit, insurance coverage and open source status.
+Meteora Dynamic Vaults allow users and integrated protocols to deposit and/or withdraw assets from the vault program at any time.
+Deposited assets are distributed to various lending protocols like Solend & Tulip, with maximum allocation based on a combination of yield percentages and risk mitigation strategies around protocol audit, insurance coverage, and open source status.

 Fig 1: Meteora Dynamic Vaults overview